 PhotoPlus takes care of all your image creation and photo editing needs.
-However, if you're looking to take a step back from photo editing and manage your collection of photos, scanned images, etc. you can use PhotoPlus Organizer.
-This is installed automatically with PhotoPlus, and offers a powerful platform for launching your photos in PhotoPlus.
+However, if you're looking to take a step back from photo editing and manage your collection of photos or scanned images, you can use PhotoStack.
+Using the program, you'll still be able to edit photos in PhotoPlus on demand.